codeconjurer-Nanakojo/openstudent/docs/README.md

 - After creating migrations, verify locally:
   - `supabase db reset`
   - Confirm schema builds, seed data loads, and core flows work.
+  - Registration: New users can sign up because `public.users` RLS includes self-insert/select/update policies.

+### Frontend initialization notes

+- `public/documents.html` now defines and calls `setupAnonPrompt()` within its module script to show a sign-in prompt for anonymous users and to initialize the documents page without undefined function errors.

+## Role Hierarchy

+- **superadmin**
+  - Full admin powers plus the ability to promote/demote any user's `public.users.role`.
+  - Can manage all rows in `public.users` (RLS policy `users_superadmin_manage_all`).
+  - Only role allowed to change another user's role (enforced by trigger `trg_users_before_update_enforce_role_change`).

+- **admin**
+  - Full CRUD on content (projects, courses, programs, universities, etc.).
+  - Can view all users and toggle their `active` flag, but cannot change `role` (attempts are blocked by the trigger).

+- **contributor/viewer**
+  - Contributors can manage their own content per existing RLS policies.
+  - Anonymous/viewers can read approved public projects and catalog.

+### Admin UI visibility

+- **Superadmin** sees an extra "Superadmin Tools" section and role dropdowns in the Users tab.
+- **Admin** does not see role dropdowns; content management remains available.
+- **Contributors/Viewers** cannot access `/admin.html`.

 ## Contribution Guide